-This article describes how the Kubernetes provider v2 works, and how it differs from other providers in Spinnaker.
+This article describes how the Kubernetes provider works and how it differs from other providers in Spinnaker.
 If you’re unfamiliar with Kubernetes terminology, see the Kubernetes documentation.

-This is a significant departure from how deployments are managed in Spinnaker today using other providers (including the Kubernetes provider v1).
-The rest of this doc explains the difference.
+This is a significant departure from how deployments are managed in Spinnaker using other providers (including the legacy Kubernetes provider).
+The rest of this doc explains the differences.

 You can deploy existing manifests without rewriting them to adhere to Frigga.
 Resource relationships (for example between applications and clusters) are managed using Kubernetes annotations, and Spinnaker manages these using its Moniker library.

 The policies and strategies are configurable per account.
 See Reserved Annotations for more details.

 See the Kubernetes API conventions for a description of edge-based vs. level-based APIs.

 Other providers in Spinnaker track operations that modify cloud resources.
 For example, if you run a resize operation, Spinnaker monitors that operation until the specified resize target is met.
 But because Kubernetes only tries to satisfy the desired state, and offers a level-based API for this purpose, the Kubernetes provider uses the concept of “manifest stability.”

 A deployed manifest is considered stable when the Kubernetes controller-manager